ken-kuro/wait-for/README.md

 _Note: When using the latter option, make sure to pin the version by commit hash.
 Future releases could introduce non-backwards compatible changes and leaves you vulnerable to malicious users modifying this script in the future (as has e.g. [happened with Codecov](https://about.codecov.io/security-update/))._

+### GitHub Actions

-This can also be easily used in GitHub Actions, like so:
+Similarly to how we piped the script into our shell covered in local usage, we can also use this in GitHub Actions, like so:

 ```yaml
       - name: Wait for the database to start